 What is Sharding?

-- It is easy and cost effective to adopt Altibase’s scale-out technology, sharding, as it does not require any changes to your existing applications if your systems are built on relational databases.
+- It is easy and cost effective to adopt Altibase’s sharding as it does not require any change to your existing applications if your systems are built on relational databases.

 - Altibase’s sharding is designed to super-minimize the use of coordinators so that it allows for linear performance enhancement with almost no coordinator-related bottlenecks.